Nate Lowe Player Props: Rangers vs. Guardians

 Nate Lowe At The Plate

+- Lowe leads Texas with an OBP of .367 this season while batting .275 with 51 walks and 59 runs scored.

-- Among qualifying hitters in MLB action, his batting average ranks 31st, his on-base percentage ranks 23rd, and he is 67th in the league in slugging.
+- Among the qualifying hitters, he ranks 37th in batting average, while his on-base percentage ranks 21st and he is 71st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.